Women’s History Month Teaching Resources

 If you’re more interested in developing your own lesson plan, Lakeshore Learning’s free resources page is for you.
 Download calendars, lesson planners, flashcard templates, and more all for free.

 You can use these free templates to help craft your own teaching plan for Women’s History Month.
-This is the perfect way to structure a lesson around a specific individual or even that might resonate with you, but doesn’t already have a place in existing teaching resources.
+This is the perfect way to structure a lesson around a specific individual or event that resonates with you, but doesn’t already have a place in existing teaching resources.

 History Timeline

-This one is a bit commercial, as it comes from history.com.
-Their timeline is loaded with important dates and figures for Women’s History Month.
+This one resource comes from history.com and provides a thorough timeline of modern women’s history, including important dates and figures for Women’s History Month.
 This timeline makes a good jumping-off point for learning more about historical events and figures.

 President’s Report - Women In America